Spring Term - 5 sessions

 2/20, 3/19, 4/30, 5/21, 6/25

-Please note that the first session of this reading group has been rescheduled for Thursday, September 26 at 7pm.
+Please note that the first session of the fall term has been rescheduled for Thursday, September 26 at 7pm.

 Join others at The Center for Fiction for the great pleasure of reading Remembrance of Things Past, a.k.a.
 In Search of Lost Time.
 This group is designed for first-time readers of Proust, or anyone who got stuck in the middle — it is open to those who have read it before, but no spoilers!
 This group will stick to discussing the text only and leave outside historical or literary research for another time.
 This is a group for readers; Proust’s book may be monumental but it’s also just a novel, meant to be read and enjoyed and chatted about, with the author giving us all the information we need.
 To finish it in ten months, we will have to read about the length of a normal-size novel every month: around 200 pp at first, with 400-450 pp in some later months.
 There is no secondary reading and no other homework.
 The aim of the group is simply to invite readers to get carried away by the novel’s beauty, surprising characters, and psychological wisdom.